Lived Experience

 · How did it achieve that?

-Once we have enough information on the wall to begin a sifting and selection process, as a group we work through the most pertinent and important phrases, images, exchanges that have appeared and start to boil them down to simple metaphors, propositions and concepts.
+Once we have enough information on the wall to begin a sifting and selection process, we work as a group through the most pertinent and important phrases, images, and exchanges that have appeared and start to boil them down to simple metaphors, propositions, and concepts.

 Audiences find empathic connections and resonance in art works and creativity

-It will be such an amazing and beautiful thing to see people come together and speak about the topic and be able to help another person.
-It’s about just coming together and even though a lonely person might not want to immediately put themselves out there, they can acknowledge it, they can move on a bit, and still feel a bit better knowing that even if they’re lonely, a hundred million people feel the same way; it’s not just them. – Alima, 19
+It will be such an amazing and beautiful thing to see people come together and speak about the topic, and be able to help another person.
+It’s about just coming together and even though a lonely person might not want to put themselves out there immediately, they can acknowledge it, they can move on a bit, and still feel a bit better knowing that even if they’re lonely, a hundred million people feel the same way; it’s not just them. – Alima, 19

 Play is the natural language of children and young people; it’s how they communicate and make sense of the world.
 Child psychotherapist Donald Winnicott found that children load some objects with powerful associations and stories, which last into adulthood: the mere sight or smell of them can produce formidable emotions and thoughts.
 If we can find those shared symbols and objects, we can help other people find comfort, joy, understanding, and empathy with children and young people living profound and intense experiences such as loneliness.

-Cultural theorist Lynn Froggett has refined this for the community art world with her concept of the aesthetic third.
-The aesthetic third is an artwork or artefact that is neither me, nor you - but sits between us a powerful symbol of what we share and know about a specific subject.
+Cultural theorist Lynn Froggett has refined this idea for the community art world with her concept of the aesthetic third.
+The aesthetic third is an artwork or artefact that is neither me nor you, but sits between us, a powerful symbol of what we share and know about a specific subject.
 It’s important, because in much social action work, young people end up in documentaries telling their personal stories; which runs the dual risk of ‘othering’ them for sympathy, not empathy in the minds of an audience; and also trapping the young person in that identity long after the project is finished – especially if the documentary work ends up on the internet.

 When we work together to create beautiful experiences, powerful symbols, and visceral moments for audiences, the audiences are invited to play, too.
 Powerful, emotive experiences create profound change and long-lasting presence in audiences’ minds – in the advertising world, benchmarking has shown that the most emotionally engaging and uniquely memorable work reaps a long-lasting impact on audience behaviour in a way that factual adverts don’t get near – emotional campaigns are almost twice as effective.
 It turns out, harnessing children’s natural language of play is the most powerful way to create change in the world.